What Is Anxiety?

 So, whenever you catch yourself dwelling on whatever is making you irritable or moody by thinking about how awful or unfair that thing is, try hard to reframe your negative thoughts.
 Remind yourself that you are not a victim and not the only one that gets caught up in traffic daily.
 Focus on the facts rather than how you feel about the facts.

 Panic attacks are basically characterized as intense feelings of anxiety.
 It’s an episode in which your normal anxiety symptoms escalate to a very intense level where you may experience shortness of breath, extreme fear and the feeling of impending doom.
+You might recognize these panic attacks if you find yourself getting anxious while driving.

 This is usually accompanied by a pounding heart and sweating.
 In more extreme cases, you may also experience nausea.
 This episode can last for several minutes.
 If you experience an episode where you have symptoms similar to a panic attack, you may need to seek professional help since this may point to an undiagnosed anxiety disorder.